arnellebalane/matrix.js/contributing.md

 If you want to work on fixing an open issue, here are the steps on how you can do so:

 1. Fork this repository, and work on fixing the issue in your fork.
-2. This package comes with a build system (using Gulp, mostly for transpiling ES2015 code).
-Run it with `gulp build`
+2. This package comes with a build system.
+Run it with `npm run build`.
 3. This package also comes with tests, which can be run with `npm test`.
 4. Once you are done fixing an issue, submit a pull request from your fork back to this repository.
 It will be reviewed, and if it does what it's supposed to do properly it will be merged.